 Authors: Di Pascoli M, Fasolato S, Piano S, Bolognesi M, Angeli P

 METHODS: Seventy patients with cirrhosis and refractory ascites, followed at the Unit of Internal Medicine and Hepatology, University and General Hospital of Padova, Italy, were included into the study.
-Forty-five patients were non-randomly assigned to receive long-term administration of human albumin at the doses of 20 g twice per week (n = 45), in addition to standard medical of care (SOC), and compared to those followed according to SOC.
-Patients were followed up to the end of the study, liver transplantation or death.
+Forty-five patients were non-randomly assigned to receive long-term administration of human albumin at the doses of 20 grams twice per week (n=45), in addition to standard medical of care (SOC), and compared to those followed according to SOC.
+Patients were followed up to the end of the study, liver transplantation, or death.

-RESULTS: The cumulative incidence of 24-month mortality was significantly lower in patients treated with albumin than in the group of patients treated with SOC (41.6% vs 65.5%; P = 0.032).
-The period free of emergent hospitalization was significantly longer in patients treated with long-term administration of albumin (P = 0.008).
-Analysing separately the causes of inpatient admission, patients treated with albumin showed a reduction in the incidence of overt hepatic encephalopathy, ascites, spontaneous bacterial peritonitis (SBP) and non-SBP infections.
-In addition, a non-significant trend towards a reduced probability of hepatorenal syndrome was observed.
+RESULTS: The cumulative incidence of 24-month mortality was significantly lower in patients treated with albumin than in the group of patients treated with SOC (41,6% versus 65,5%; P=0.032).
+The period free of emergent hospitalization was significantly longer in patients treated with long-term administration of albumin (p=0.008).
+Analyzing separately the causes of inpatient admission, patients treated with albumin showed a reduction in the incidence of overt hepatic encephalopathy, ascites, spontaneous bacterial peritonitis (SBP) and non-SBP infections.
+In addition, a non significant trend toward a reduced probability of hepatorenal syndrome was observed.

 CONCLUSION: In patients with cirrhosis and refractory ascites, long-term treatment with albumin improves survival and reduces the probability of emergent hospitalizations.
 This article is protected by copyright.
 All rights reserved.

 PMID: 30230204 [PubMed - as supplied by publisher]